ryanq47/HackBoxLinux/readme.md

 ### Attack Mode: For offensive security <br/>
 - ####   System Access: All Sorts of ways to get into a system! <br/>
     -- Protocol Cracker: A hydra based bruteforce program to brute force logins, Note!: It is fairly slow and is best to use on simple/default passwords only
+- ####   AutoTack: An automated scanner, and attacker! <br/>
+    -- AutoTack is a combination of everyhing in HackBox.
+It uses other modules code (such as protocol cracker) to scan, store and attack targets automatically.
+Currenlty, only bruteforce attacks are supported, but more are coming!

 - ####   Denial of Service: Preventing people from being productive <br/>
     -- MITM ArpSpoof: A dsniff powered tool that will perform a MITM Arp attack, denying any internet to the selected device